Donald Trump

 In 2023, Trump was found liable in civil cases for sexual abuse and defamation and for business fraud.
 He was found guilty of falsifying business records in 2024, making him the first U.S. president convicted of a felony.
 After winning the 2024 presidential election against Kamala Harris, he was sentenced to a penalty-free discharge, and two felony indictments against him for retention of classified documents and obstruction of the 2020 election were dismissed without prejudice.
 A racketeering case related to the 2020 election in Georgia is pending.

 Since 2015, Trump's leadership style and political agenda—often referred to as Trumpism—have reshaped the Republican Party's identity.
-Many of his comments and actions have been characterized as racist or misogynistic, and he has made false and misleading statements and promoted conspiracy theories to a degree unprecedented in American politics.
+Many of his comments and actions have been characterized as racist or misogynistic, and he has made false or misleading statements and promoted conspiracy theories to a degree unprecedented in American politics.
 Trump's actions, especially in his second term, have been described as authoritarian and contributing to democratic backsliding.
 After his first term, scholars and historians ranked him as one of the worst presidents in American history.

 Biography from the Wikipedia article Donald Trump.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.